 Peer-reviewed and publicly disseminated research that contributes to the field by creating, integrating, and opening new areas of knowledge.
-Such items would include:
+Scholarly work may take the form of basic research, research in the scholarship of teaching, or applied research and evaluation.